Proxypro2012/SmartHomeFinder/README.md

 - 📈 7.8% 5-year value growth prediction
 - 🔇 Low noise & great remote work layout

-**He submitted a request to the real estate agent — all within 15 minutes.**
+**He reviewed the house and submitted a request to the real estate agent — all within 15 minutes.**

 ---